sohail77/Restaurant-Referral/README.md

 ## Description

-Due to the increasing trends of people eating in the restaurants, which in-turn intensifies the competition among the restauurants [10][11], we decided to make an application that helps both the restaurants and the customers.
+Due to the increasing trends of people eating in the restaurants, which in turn intensifies the competition among the restaurants [10][11], we decided to make an application that helps both the restaurants and the customers.
 This application will help the restaurants to gain customers and the customers to get discounts on the dinning.
 We have developed two applications, one for the restaurants and the other for the customers.

 The users would be able to see a list of registered restaurants of a specific region.
 The users will have the option to refer a restaurant to the other user using the emailId of the other user.
-When the user refers, the referred user get a code in the form of QR Code.
-When this reffered user shows the QR Code to the restaurant and if valid, discounts will be applied to the user's bill.
+When the user refers, the referred user get a code in the form of the QR Code.
+When this referred user shows the QR Code to the restaurant and if valid, discounts will be applied to the user's bill.

 Hence this application will benefit both the restaurant and the user, as it would decrease the advertisement cost for the restaurant and also decrease the cost of dining out for the customer .
-There will be different signIn and registeration process for both the customers and the restaurant.
+There will be different signIn and registration process for both the customers and the restaurant.
 Also, the restaurants would be able to check out all the customers that came in via the app.

 ### Users